Changing the Way Mattresses are Marketed

 The final tie to physical stores is delivery.
 Originally, ordering mattresses online was like ordering through the mail or by telephone The mattress had to be shipped from a warehouse or a local store in a truck big enough to carry a bed.
 It took at least two persons to pull it off the truck and carry it into the house.
 Since a mattress is so big, maneuvering it through hallways and up stairs could be a challenge.

 Then came along a new technology: compressing, sealing, and rolling mattresses and stuffing them into a box small enough to fit on the back seat of a car.

 As happens so many times in other industries, automation increased production and lowered costs at the same time in mattress production and delivery.
 A new mattress is fed into a machine line that automatically performs the entire process from compression to sealing the box.
 In many places, order fulfillment is an automated process.
-This is all add to aspects of manufacture which are automated.
+This is all added to aspects of manufacturing which are automated.

 Package Delivery Services

 The two largest package delivery services are UPS and FedEx not only in North America but around the world.
 These are not freight transporters, but specialize in packages one person can unload and take to or through a door.

 When it comes to buying mattresses online, two firms first come to mind for most people: Amazon and eBay.
 As for mattresses online, the big three were Casper Sleep, Yogabed, and Tuft &Needle.
 Although there are many others now, these entities set the ball rolling.